 If you find an injured bird or a bird in danger, then it will need to be moved to a safe location and checked by a vet.
 You can use a shoebox or tub with air holes placed in it.
 Minimise direct handling of the bird and place them in a quiet but warm environment in the box.
 A hot water bottle can be wrapped in a towel for warming the bird too.
 It is difficult to provide food for the bird as they can have varied diets.
 Contact your vet or the centre for advice on what to do next.

 Most baby animals will be out of sight unless pets or other animals have disturbed nesting places.
 Take care if you find an injured baby animal as these will be scared and may bite or scratch in self-defence.
 It is often best to phone for advice first before attempting to intervene, as it will depend on the species as to the best course of action.
 Occasionally we will stumble across a nest when we ourselves are exploring the great outdoors.
 If you find a nest of baby animals, do not disturb.
 The parents are usually not far away and will probably be watching!
 The quicker we move away, the sooner they can return.
-One thing to bear in mind is these are wild animals.
+One thing to keep in mind is these are wild animals.
 Whilst it may be tempting to try and hand-rear these animals and keep them, this is not natural for them and we cannot provide all they need in a domesticated environment.

 We will always try to provide advice or if needed we can refer to specialist centres for wildlife enquiries.
 We hope this provides a starting point for what to do when it comes to wildlife but contact us if you need more specific advice.
 We hope you all enjoy the Spring season!